 What Is Clarifying Shampoo?
-Clarifying Shampoo Clarified
+Top 6 Clarifying Shampoos

 Overwhelmed by the choices of hair care technology?
 Does a trip to the salon intimidate you for more reasons than the immaculately presented stylists?
 Let me help you out.
 Come armed with knowledge.
 So, in this installation of shampoo reviews, we will be taking a look at cleansing and clarifying shampoos.
 Next time you’re in the salon, or browsing the hair aisle, you’ll understand your needs a little bit better.

 It is universally understood that shampoo is for cleaning, conditioner is for conditioning.
 But, it’s really more intricate than that.
 Some ingredients in your shampoo might do a good enough clean, but sometimes good enough just doesn’t cut it.
 Clarifying shampoo is a deep-cleansing detox for your exposed and vulnerable strands.